AmoyCherry/fuzz-with-LLM/README.md

-Q2: How to deal with the quality of seeds gen-ed by LLM?
+#### Q2: How to deal with the quality of seeds gen-ed by LLM?

 - LLM can discover explicit relation between syscalls but not good at implicit ones.
 But the implicit realtions dont show a powerful influence from [RLTrace](https://github.com/AmoyCherry/fuzz-with-LLM/blob/main/notes/reading.md#rltrace-synthesizing-high-quality-system-call-traces-for-os-fuzz-testing---isc-2023).

-Q3-1: Are the run time sessions with LLM supposed to be a bottleneck of fuzzing (need to be alleviate)?
+#### Q3-1: Are the run time sessions with LLM supposed to be a bottleneck of fuzzing (need to be alleviate)?

-1). the resources cost.
+1). the hardware resources cost.

 2). the throughput (the delay time of making answers).

-Q3-2: How to define (Q, K, V) of the SyzLLM?
-Can we extract most of the answers and load them as cache?

-token, sentence, paragraph

-Q3-3: Is it possible and neccesary to make benefits by leverage/combine LLM during the fuzzing process?
+#### Q3-3: ~~Is it possible and neccesary to make benefits by leverage/combine LLM during the fuzzing process?~~ How to boot performance for run time session with LLM?

-> If we can't iterate all the Qs, we have to use the run time sessions.
->
-> How does the LLM-based mutator boost the coverage exploraton?
->
-> How does the LLM-based mutator handle the inputs feedback?

-Q5: What resources can be the training text?
+#### Q4: May there be some resources that could be training text before fuzzing?

+Q5: We should choose an open-source model.

+- LLaMa;
+-